Researchers detail systemic issues and risk to society in language models

 “We rated samples of 205 languages and found that 87 of them had under 50% usable data,” the paper reads.
 “As the scale of ML research grows, it becomes increasingly difficult to validate automatically collected and curated datasets.”

 The paper also finds that building NLP models with datasets automatically drawn from the internet holds promise, especially in resolving issues encountered by low-resource languages, but there’s very little research today about data collected automatically for low-resource languages.
-The authors suggest a number of solutions, like the kind of documentation recommended in Google’s stochastic parrots paper or standard forms of review, like the datasheets and models cards Gebru prescribed or the dataset nutrition label framework.
+The authors suggest a number of solutions, like the kind of documentation recommended in Google’s stochastic parrots paper or standard forms of review, like the datasheets and model cards Gebru prescribed or the dataset nutrition label framework.

-In other news, researchers from Amazon, ChipBrain, and MIT found that test sets of the 10 most frequently cited datasets used by AI researchers have an average label error rate of 3.4% and impact benchmark results.
+In other news, researchers from Amazon, ChipBrain, and MIT found that test sets of the 10 most frequently cited datasets used by AI researchers have an average label error rate of 3.4%, impacting benchmark results.

 This week, organizers of NeurIPS, the world’s largest machine learning conference, announced plans to create a new track devoted to benchmarks and datasets.
 A blog post announcing the news begins with the simple declaration that “There are no good models without good data.”